bkaewell/self-driving-car/P4-advanced-finding-lanes/project_writeup.md

 ### Discussion

-My approach was to start with the most difficult test image, which is the test image I used for this writeup above.
+My approach was to start with the most difficult test image, which is the image I used for this writeup above.
 The combination of shadows, cars, curves, and bridge texture was adequate for determing final threshold parameters.
 I used trial and error to tune the threshold parameters.
 One potential improvement would be to incorporate an adaptive threshold.
 However, as an alternative to the adaptative threshold, I performed an OpenCV median blur on all images prior to thresholding.
 This helped reduce the wobbly lines on the left lane line when the car approached the bridge and made a sharp right turn.
 I also experimented with moving averages and different history buffer depths, but just a regular mean-average did pretty well.
-The pipeline could be improved with more error handling when there are no "hot pixels" and the line fitting bookkeeping variables are empty.
+The pipeline could be improved with more error handling when there are no "hot pixels" and the line fitting class variables are empty for more challenging environments.